 Other core HR capabilities

 This article is a round-up of a great conversation I had with Erik van Vulpen, co-founder of AIHR, during a recent episode of AIHR Live.
+In this interview, Erik explains one of the four core HR competencies needed to be an effective HR professional.
 If you’d rather watch the video, you can find the entire video here:

 Why digital capabilities are essential for HR teams